Graduate Trainees

 Doctoral Student since 2020

-Haley Moyer is from Waymart, Pennsylvania and is a 2020 graduate of Lock Haven University of Pennsylvania with a BS in Biology-Chemistry and a minor in environmental studies.
+Haley Moyer is from Waymart, Pennsylvania, and is a 2020 graduate of Lock Haven University of Pennsylvania with a BS in Biology-Chemistry and a minor in Environmental Studies.
 She participated in a Research and Extension Experience for undergraduates at the University of Nebraska-Lincoln during the summer of 2019 where she studied the effects of pesticides on monarch butterflies.
-Currently, she is a PhD student in the Toxicology program and Texas A&M OGAPS fellow in the Rusyn laboratory.
+Currently, she is a PhD student in the Toxicology program and was previously a Texas A&M OGAPS fellow.
+Haley is an active member of the Society of Toxicology and Texas A&M University Women in Science and Engineering.
+Her research in the Rusyn lab aims to characterize the ability of in-vitro models to mimic in-vivo systems.
+Overall, this project aims to evaluate the ability of microphysiological systems to replicate key characteristics of organs (absorption, distribution).

 Jennifer Poole